 There are three key steps in the criminal process that must be followed in order for a person to be convicted of a crime in Michigan.

 In any potential criminal case, the first step is for law enforcement to actively investigate a crime.
 Generally speaking, this is the stage where someone is considered to be a suspect or person of interest.
 Those who find themselves being investigated should be aware that they have constitutional rights that cannot be infringed.

 The most relevant of these for those being investigated is the 4th amendment protection against unreasonable searches and seizures, as well as the 5th amendment protection against self incrimination, also known as Miranda Rights.
 It is important for those who are the subject of a criminal investigation to consult with an attorney specializing in criminal defense matters to ensure your rights are upheld.

 Being Arrested and Charged

 In order to arrest and charge an individual in Michigan, there is a required standard of proof that must be met, known as probable cause.
-This means that the police and prosecutors only require a certain threshold of evidence to believe that not only was a crime committed but that specifically that individual was the one who commited the crime.
+This means that the police and prosecutors only need a certain threshold of evidence to believe that not only was a crime committed but that specifically, that individual was the one who committed the crime.

 Criminal Court Procedure

 - Arraignment – This will be the first time you will appear before a court after an arrest.
-During the arraignment process, the defendant is legally required to enter a plea.
-There are several different plea options, which include: guilty, not guilty and no contest – formally known as nolo contendere.
+The defendant is legally required to enter a plea during the arraignment process.
+There are several different plea options, which include: guilty, not guilty, and no contest – formally known as nolo contendere.

 - Trial – If the pretrial stage has resulted in the decision to move forward with a case, then the next step is the actual criminal trial where the case will be presented against a judge and/or prosecutor.
 The burden of proof is on the prosecution to prove their case that the defendant is guilty of their offense(s) beyond a reasonable doubt.